 Data and Communications Coordinator

 Suzanne Joyce joined us as Data and Communications Coordinator in September 2014.
 She has spent the last several years at home raising her kids while consulting part-time for a number environmental and conservation organizations in the province.
 Baptised and raised in the United Church, Suzanne finds Eastside to be a comfortable, welcoming, and fun place to be.
 A southern Ontario girl by birth, Suzanne moved to the prairies in 1993 and hasn't left since.
 She is thrilled to be sharing the exciting goings-on at Eastside both within the church family and to the broader community.

 Eastside has a number of exceptional musicians who bring unique gifts and distinct playing styles to their music ministry.
-Cindy Haynes, Michelle Dickie and Josh Hendricksen are three of the people you will see regularly playing piano.
+Michelle Dickie and Josh Hendricksen are two of the people you will see regularly playing piano.
 Ethan Williams and Maureen Hughes coordinate music for worship services and work with our choir for special seasonal services.
 And of course, the reputation of our incredible worship band Arise! speaks for itself!